 This hour-long recital will open with the early C-minor Piano Sonata by Beethoven, Op.
 10, No. 1, followed by the premiere of short works by Robert Cuckson.
 The program will conclude with a group of works by Chopin, all composed during the summer of 1842: three Mazurkas Op.
 50, the G-flat Impromptu Op.
 51, and the F-minor Ballade Op.
-52.
+52. LINK TO RECORDING.

 November 21 at 8pm - Thomas Sauer, piano.

 Sauer, Thomas.
 Pianist Thomas Sauer performs publicly worldwide.
 Recent appearances include performances at Carnegie Hall, the Chamber Music Societies of Lincoln Center and Philadelphia, Wigmore Hall (London), the Amsterdam Concertgebouw, Bargemusic (New York City), the Isabella Stewart Gardner Museum (Boston), Da Camera (Houston), and Princeton University, among many other venues.
 Festival appearances include Marlboro, Caramoor, Music@Menlo, Chamber Music Northwest, and Taos, as well as Lake District Summer Music (England), Agassiz (Canada), Festival des Consonances (France), and Esbjerg International Chamber Music Festival (Denmark).
 Sauer is Adjunct Artist in Music at Vassar College.